awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-multiple-overlays.md

 **To specify a value for the **Layer** setting**

-1. Set up your graphic overlay as described in [Still Graphic Overlay](setting-up-a-graphic-overlay.md)\.
+1. Set up your graphic overlay as described in [Still graphic overlay](setting-up-a-graphic-overlay.md)\.

 1. For **Layer**, enter a whole number from 0 to 99\.
 **Note**